arbitraryexecution/forta-bot-templates/templates/transaction-failure-count/README.md

 (the string can be any valid string that we choose, it will not affect the monitoring by the agent).
-The Object corresponding to each contract name requires an address key/value pair, a key/value pair for the limit of failed transctions allowed, a Finding type key/value pair, and a Finding severity key/value pair.
+The Object corresponding to each contract name requires an address key/value pair, a key/value pair for the limit of failed transctions allowed, a Finding type key/value pair, and a Finding severity key/value pair (Note that using a Finding type and/or Finding severity that is not listed in the Forta SDK will cause the agent to throw an error).
 For example, to monitor a Uniswap V3 Factory for failed transactions, we would need the contract address, the number of failed transactions that are allowed to occur before an alert is generated, and a type and severity for the alert: